ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 3. Run `bal build --native` to create the native executable.
    ```
    $ bal build --native
-   WARNING : Native image generation is an experimental feature, which supports only a limited set of functionality
+   WARNING : Native image generation is an experimental feature, which supports only a limited set of functionality.
    Compiling source
        user/hello_world:0.1.0

-   Generating executable
-       target/bin/hello_world.jar

-   Generating GraalVM native image
+   Generating executable with Native image
    ================================================================================================================
    GraalVM Native Image: Generating 'hello_world' (executable)...
    ================================================================================================================